raspberrypi/documentation/configuration/nfs.md

 nfsServer:music    /nfs/music    nfs    auto    0 0
 ```

-Create a symbolic link inside your home, pointing to the actual mount location.
-For example, in our case delete the 'Music' directory already existing there first:
+1. Create a symbolic link inside your home, pointing to the actual mount location.
+For example, and in this case deleting the `Music` directory already existing there first:

 ```bash
 rmdir /home/user/Music